Skip to content

 Two motivations stand out:

 • One less moving part.
-With @kozou/api enabled, you do not run a separate PostgREST container; the REST layer starts in-process with the rest of kozou dev.
+With @kozou/api (the default), you do not run a separate PostgREST container; the REST layer starts in-process with the rest of kozou dev.

 • A COMMENT-native OpenAPI document.
 Because @kozou/api reads the Schema Context, the OpenAPI it emits carries the descriptions, enum values, AI notes, and widget hints you wrote in COMMENT.
 See the OpenAPI section below.